Patient Education

 Thanks to the work of dedicated researchers and clinicians.
 We learn more about osteogenesis imperfecta every day.
 Most babies born today with OI have a good chance of leading independent, successful, and satisfying lives.
 Traditional treatments are being perfected, and new treatments for strengthening OI bone are on the horizon.
 Because OI is a rare disorder, many parents who have a child with OI have never heard of the disorder, and their health care providers may never before have treated anyone with OI.
 This brochure provides families and medical professionals with updated and accurate information.

+Myth: A baby with osteogenesis imperfecta should always be carried on pillow and discourage from moving.
 Fact: Though there are handling techniques and precautions that are useful when caring for an infant with OI, it is in the child’s best interest to allow him or her to be held and touched, and to explore independent movement to the greatest extent possible.
 In fact, immobility increase bone loss and fragility, leading to more fractures.

+Myth: You can easily distinguish fractures caused by osteogenesis imperfacta from those caused by child abuse.
 Fact: Children with osteogenesis imperfacta can have all types of fractures—spiral, rib, skull, incomplete, displaced, etc. distinguishing OI from child abuse requires a thorough assessment by a medical professional familiar with OI.
 Diagnostic test are also available to help confirm a diagnosis of OI.

+Myth: Severe cases of OI are often the result of recessive inheritance.
 Fact: In recent years, OI expert have concluded that recessive inheritance of OI is extremely rare.
 Most cases of OI are caused by a dominant genetic mutation.

+Myth: OI affects only the bones.
 Fact: Though fragile bones are the hallmark of OI, people with OI often have other medical problems, including loose joints, early hearing loss, brittle teeth, respiration problems, and easy bruising.

+Myth: Everyone who has OI is shorter than normal, has blue sclera (whites of the eyes), and uses a wheelchair.
 Fact: The appearance of people with OI varies considerably.
 Though many people with OI are short-statured, people with milder forms may be of normal or near-normal height.
 Some people with OI are born with blue sclera that lighten with age, while others have white sclera from birth.
 People with OI also have variable mobility, ranging from independent walking to full-time use of a wheelchair.

+Myth: Everyone who has OI is diagnosed at birth.
 Fact: OI type I, the most common and mildest from of OI, is rarely diagnosed at birth.
 Some very mild cases are only diagnosed when a person has a child with OI type I, and a review of the parent’s medical history reveals that he or she has had fractures and exhibited other features of OI.

+How Is OI Inherited?
 Researchers now agree that nearly all cases of OI are caused by dominant genetic mutation.
 The majority of children with OI inherit the disorder from a parent.
 Nevertheless, approximately 25 percent of children with OI are born into families with no history of the disorder.
 This usually due to a spontaneous dominant mutation that takes place in the sperm or the egg prior to conception.

 A person with OI has a 50 percent chance of passing on the disorder to each of his or her children.
 An affected child will have the same type of OI, as his or her parent.
 However, the disorder may not affect the child in exactly the same ways it has affected the parent.

+When a child with OI is born into a previously unaffected family due to a spontaneous mutation, in most cases the parents do not have an increased risk of having another child with OI.
+Occasionally, a parent may be mosaic for a mutation; that is, a mutation that causes OI is present in a percentage of the reproductive cells that give rise to his or her sperm or eggs.
+In this cases, there is a small chance (2 to 4 percent) that the parents will have more than one child with OI.
+Unaffected siblings of a child with OI are at no greater risk of having children with OI than the general population.
+How is OI diagnosed?
 Bone fracture that occurs with little or no trauma are often the first indication that an infant or child may have OI.
 Babies with Types II,III, and IV are often born with fractures, and/or may show evidence of in utero fractures that have healed.
 Children with type I often sustain their first fracture(s) as result of normal activity during the first several years of life—during a diaper change, while being lifted or burped, or when they begin standing and walking.
 Some very mild cases of type I OI are not diagnosed until the teen or adult years.

+A physician familiar with OI can often diagnose the condition based on the presence of fracture as well as other clinical features.
+It is important to remember that the presence of clinical features varies widely among individuals.
+A positive family history for the disorder can help confirm a diagnosis, although spontaneous mutations do occur in previously families.
+There are two types of laboratory tests available to help confirm a diagnosis of OI.
+Neither test is 100 percent accurate, so these test should be considered in conjunction with other factors.
+A skin biopsy can be analyzed to determine if the quantity or quality of the type 1 collagen is abnormal.
+A DNA test can be done on a blood sample to try to locate the mutation that caused OI.
+Approximately 10 to 15 percent of individuals with mild OI who have collagen testing, and approximately 5 percent of those who have genetic testing, test negative for OI despite having the disorder.
 OI can be prenatally diagnosed in some cases.
 Ultrasound can often detect bowing, fracture, shortening or other bone abnormalities, particularly in the more severe forms of OI.
 Type II OI is identifiable by 14 to 16 weeks gestation, and type III OI by 16 to 18 weeks gestation.
 Even when ultrasound is done by a highly qualified technician or physician, it may not be possible to pinpoint the type of OI (e.g., type II vs. type III).
 Cells obtained through chorionic villus sampling (CVS) can be analyzed for abnormal collagen as well as for a genetic mutation, while cell obtained through amniocentesis can be analyzed for a genetic mutation.
 OI is caused by many different genetic testing is generally most useful when the mutation of an affected family member is already known.
+How is OI Treated?
+There is no cure for OI.
+Currently, OI is treated primarily by managing fractures and promoting as much mobility and independence as possible.
+Prolonged immobility can further weaken bones and lead to muscle loss, weakness, and more fractures.
+Many orthopedists prefer to treat fractures with short-term immobilization in lightweight casts, splints, or braces to allow some movement as soon as possible after the fracture.

 Physical Therapy and Exercise: Physical therapy should begin as soon as it is evident that an infant has muscle weakness or motor skill delay when compared with same-age peers, and continue until a child reaches appropriate physical therapy goals.
 The long-term goal for children with OI is independence in all life function (e.g., self-care, locomotion, recreation, social interaction, and education), with adaptive devices as needed.